Yellowstone National Park: Fauna

 Yellowstone is widely considered to be the finest megafauna wildlife habitat in the lower 48 states.
 There are almost 60 species of mammals in the park, including the Rocky Mountain wolf, coyote, the Canadian lynx, cougars, and black and grizzly bears.
 Other large mammals include the bison (often referred to as buffalo), elk, moose, mule deer, white-tailed deer, mountain goat, pronghorn, and bighorn sheep.

 The Yellowstone Park bison herd is the largest public herd of American bison in the United States.
 Bison once numbered between 30 and 60 million individuals throughout North America, and Yellowstone remains one of their last strongholds.
 Their populations had increased from less than 50 in the park in 1902 to 4,000 by 2003.
 The Yellowstone Park bison herd reached a peak in 2005 with 4,900 animals.
 Despite a summer estimated population of 4,700 in 2007, the number dropped to 3,000 in 2008 after a harsh winter and controversial brucellosis management strategies which sent hundreds to slaughter.

 The Yellowstone Park bison herd is believed to be one of only four free-roaming and genetically pure herds on public lands in North America.
 The other three herds are the Henry Mountains bison herd of Utah, at Wind Cave National Park in South Dakota, and in Elk Island National Park in Alberta.

 The relatively large bison populations are a concern for ranchers, who fear that the species can transmit bovine diseases to their domesticated cousins.
 About half of Yellowstone's bison have been exposed to brucellosis, a bacterial disease that came to North America with European cattle that may cause cattle to miscarry.
 The disease has little effect on park bison, and no reported cases of transmission from wild bison to domestic livestock have been filed.
-However, the Animal and Plant Health Inspection Service (APHIS) has stated that bison are the "likely source" of the spread of the disease in cattle in Wyoming and North Dakota.
 Elk also carry the disease and are believed to have transmitted the infection to horses and cattle.